 D(i) − i-th character of plain text,

-k – shift value
+k – shift value.

 Decryption looks almost exactly the same, the only difference is the opposite sign in the formula

-Di=Ei- k mod 26
+Di=(Ei- k) mod 26.

 Unfortunately Caesar cipher does not provide any acceptable level of safety.
 Because of the fact that all characters of the cryptogram are only shifted by one value from the original message the secured message may be cracked in no more than few minutes by everyone who has got pen and piece of paper.
 This simple cryptography method is weak against all available types of attack.
 Its space of keys which means how many possible keys may be used are determined by the length of used alphabet.